SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 To clear any applied filters use the **Clear filters** option on the top.

-Number of asset types gets displayed on bottom left of the page.
-Number of entries in a page can be changed using the **Items per page** dropdown.
-Pagination is provided on bottom right of page.
+You can see the total number of asset types on the bottom left of the page.
+To change the number of entries per page use the **Items per page** drop down option.

 Once all the required **Asset types** are created, you can start creating [**Assets**](/dtm/asset-hierarchy/#assets) using these asset types.